 Biblical References: Isaiah 9:6; Matthew 1:22–23; John 1:1–5; 14:10–30; Acts 1:9–11; Romans 1:3–4; 1 Corinthians 15:3,4; 1 Timothy 6:14–15; Titus 2:13; Hebrew 4:14–15

 The Holy Spirit is co-equal with the Father and the Son.
 He is present in the world to make men aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
-He provides the Christian with power for living, understanding of spiritual truth, guidance in doing what is right, and is our intercessor.
-As Christians we seek to live under His control daily.
+He is our intercessor and provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
+As Christians we seek to live under his control daily.

 The Bible is God’s Word to us.
 Human authors, under the supernatural guidance of the Holy Spirit, wrote it.
 It is the supreme source of truth for Christian beliefs and living.
 Because it is God inspired, it is the truth without any mixture or error.